Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Geometric T-duality with principal 2-bundles

 As a consequence, the curvatures are mapped to

-and we note that the 3-form part of the curvature remains invariant: $H_i=\tilde H_i$.
+and we note that the 3-form part of the curvature remains invariant: $H_i=\tilde H_i$. \end{proposition} \begin{proof} We can simply use~\eqref{eq:cocycles_under_morphisms} to identify the images of the cocycles describing the principal 2-bundle $\scP_\rmC$ under flips, and the result is the above map. \end{proof}

 Due to the absence of an adjustment for $\sfTB^\ltimes_n$, however, we do not have analogues of the left- or right-leg projections that map to the principal 2-bundles $\check \scP$ and $\hat\scP$.
-Instead, we have to work over the correspondence space, but these cocycles contain all the required information, as we will show next.
+Instead, we need to reconstruct a T-background directly from the principal $\sfTD_n^\ltimes$-bundle.
+We will explain this procedure in the following.